- Beauty Glossary

 Its regenerative benefits also extend to smoothing out complexions, imparting radiance and supporting natural collagen production.
 One cool feature that distinguishes it from most citrus oils is the fact that it's far less phototoxic and will not, therefore, induce the same sensitivity to sunlight.
 As a result, neroli oil is a great option for anyone whose daily routine is unavoidably UV-saturated.

 On top of this, it also boasts cytophylactic effects, which ensure that your existing skin cells are kept healthy and the growth of new, fresh ones stimulated.
 Consequently, it's a good means of fading scars, be they acne-related, wounds or stretch marks.

 And that's not even to mention its revitalizing effect on hair, or its value as an ingredient in perfume.

 Does neroli oil have any aromatherapeutic benefits?

 Given neroli oil's citrus beginnings, it shouldn't be a surprise that neroli boasts a gorgeous natural scent.
 The fragrance itself is best described as sweet and honeyed, with metallic, green and spicy facets, making it popular aromatherapy.
 Inhaling the aroma has been linked to minimizing anxiety, stress and even depression.
 On a biological level, it may help stimulate serotonin production and minimize cortisol.

 How often should I be using neroli oil beauty products?

-Neroli oil contained within a whole host of different products, from perfumes to skin care, meaning that there’s no single way to apply it.
+Neroli oil contained within a whole host of different products, from face serums to body oils, meaning that there's no single way to apply it.
 Its lack of phototoxicity, however, means that you can apply the remedy every day if necessary.